Basudev Chatterji: Career

 He was a recipient of the commonwealth scholarship award for 1973–78.
-He attended the University of Cambridge from 1973–78 and received his PhD in 1978 in history.
+He attended the University of Cambridge from 1973 to 1978 and received his PhD in 1978 in history.
 He was one of 24 scholars who advised the University of Cambridge on strategic engagement with India as part of the Vice-Chancellor's Circle of Advisors.

 He was a sitar player, having been trained by Pandit Uma Shankar Mishra, who was himself a disciple of Pandit Ravi Shankar.

 He has published several books including "Towards Freedom: Documents on the Movement for Independence in India" and "Trade, Tariffs and Empire: Lancashire and British Policy in India, 1919–1939".